Maryum97/05_3rd-Party-API-s_Work-Day-Planner/README.md

 1) The time-blocks are all represented as specific colours, depending on what time of the day it is; the blocks in grey show the blocks for the time that has <i>passed</i>, the red block shows the <i>present</i> time, and the blocks in green show the blocks for the time <i>yet to occur</i>.
 This makes it easier for the user to identify which tasks are to be prioritised most, with respect to time.

 2) The tasks are saved into the local storage, the moment the user clicks on the save-button for any time-block.
-Therefore, if the user has to reload the page, the tasks are picked up from the local storage and placed within their respective time-blocks, so as to remind the user of their daily activity.
+Therefore, if the user has to reload the page, the tasks are picked up from the local storage and placed within their respective time-blocks, so as to remind the user of their daily tasks.
 They may refresh the app for reuse by clicking on the remove button in the "Application" section, in the local storage in the console, to save and store new activities in the time-blocks.

-The image below represents the application more comrehensively:
+The image below represents the application more comprehensively: